Dividing your property when you split up (“Relationship property”)

 Making your own agreement

-In the first instance, it is up to the couple to decide how they will divide their relationship property.
+A couple can decide how they will divide their relationship property if they ever split up.
 If they can agree on how they will divide the relationship property, then they can do this without having to follow the rules of the Property (Relationships) Act and without having to go to court.

-However, any agreement must be in writing and must meet various legal requirements, including that the parties each get independent legal advice (see “Contracting out of the Property (Relationships) Act” below in this section).
+However, any agreement must be in writing and must meet various legal requirements, including that the parties each get independent legal advice.
+See “Can a couple contact out of the Property (Relationships) Act?” below in this section

 Principles of relationship property law

-The law relating to the division of relationship property is guided by these general principles:
+The law around dividing relationship property is guided by these general principles:

-- Men and women have equal status, and their equality should be maintained and enhanced.
+- both partners have equal status, and their equality should be maintained and enhanced

-- A just division of relationship property needs to take into account any economic advantages or disadvantages to a spouse or partner as a result of the relationship or as a result of the ending of the relationship.
+- a fair division of relationship property needs to take into account any economic advantages or disadvantages to a spouse or partner as a result of the relationship or as a result of the ending of the relationship